Zuma's Revenge! (Windows)

 %s\\Zuma2 Crash Data SUBMIT THIS FILE ASAP %d.zip _ _%d_ ZUMA2 CRASH_ \\\\sea-jeff\\c\\dump\\Zuma2Crashes\\ \\\\10.1.2.181\\c\\dump\\Zuma2Crashes\\ %s\\%s %s Crash %d.mdmp _%d_minidump.zip crash_tmp.zip crash %d.mdmp There was a problem creating a zip file of your crash information.
 Please report this problem at once to email@example.com.
 Thank you.
 You appear to have crash information saved on your desktop.
 This is VERY important data.
 You should post it to burrito, or barring that, email it to firstname.lastname@example.org.
 After you do that, you may delete the file.
 The file is ON YOUR DESKTOP and named:

 Text for an alternative crash reporter.
-Burrito is an internal forum PopCap developers used to hitch ideas/logs and also post internal builds of games, a tool is also present.
-SEA likely relates to PopCap Seattle, being the main branch of the company.
+Burrito is an internal forum PopCap developers used to hitch ideas/logs and also post internal builds of games; a tool is also present.
+SEA likely relates to PopCap Seattle, the main branch of the company.

 Unused Challenge Mode Difficulty

 Normally, each game of Challenge mode lasts only 3 minutes (18000 in game's internal timer value) and get gradually more difficult as they go along.
-However, in one of the game's XML files (main.pak/levels/levels.xml), the difficulty settings until 5:20 (32000 in game's internal timer value) exist:
+However, in one of the game's XML files (main.pak/levels/levels.xml), difficulty settings for lengths through 5:20 (32000 in game's internal timer value) exist:

 Single curve levels: <Difficulty time="18000" colors="6" speed=".85" startdist="50" zumascore="1550" ballrepeat="37" powerup="560" rollback="50" dangerratio="2.5" maxclumps="2" maxsingles="6" rollbackduration="0"/> <Difficulty time="20000" colors="6" speed=".88" startdist="50" zumascore="1550" ballrepeat="37" powerup="550" rollback="50" dangerratio="2.4" maxclumps="2" maxsingles="6" rollbackduration="0"/> <Difficulty time="22000" colors="6" speed=".92" startdist="50" zumascore="1550" ballrepeat="36" powerup="550" rollback="50" dangerratio="2.4" maxclumps="2" maxsingles="6" rollbackduration="0"/> <Difficulty time="24000" colors="6" speed=".96" startdist="50" zumascore="1550" ballrepeat="36" powerup="560" rollback="50" dangerratio="2.3" maxclumps="2" maxsingles="6" rollbackduration="0"/> <Difficulty time="26000" colors="6" speed=".99" startdist="50" zumascore="1550" ballrepeat="35" powerup="570" rollback="50" dangerratio="2.3" maxclumps="2" maxsingles="7" rollbackduration="0"/> <Difficulty time="28000" colors="6" speed="1.03" startdist="50" zumascore="1550" ballrepeat="35" powerup="580" rollback="50" dangerratio="2.1" maxclumps="2" maxsingles="7" rollbackduration="0"/> <Difficulty time="30000" colors="6" speed="1.07" startdist="50" zumascore="1550" ballrepeat="34" powerup="590" rollback="50" dangerratio="1.9" maxclumps="2" maxsingles="7" rollbackduration="0"/> <Difficulty time="32000" colors="6" speed="1.1" startdist="50" zumascore="1550" ballrepeat="34" powerup="600" rollback="50" dangerratio="1.8" maxclumps="2" maxsingles="7" rollbackduration="0"/>